thomasneirynck/chopchop.js/README.md

 3. fps_frameref: the target frame duration, in milliseconds, indicated by a horizontal line.
 The default is 16 (ca. 60 frames per second).
 4. fps_framemax: the maximum frame duration of the line-chart

-e.g. a graph measuring 256 by 128 pixels, with a target frame rate of about 30 fps.
+e.g. a graph measuring 256 by 128 pixels, with a target frame rate of about 30 fps (the orange line).

     http://my.domain.com/some/app?fps=show&fps_w=256&fps_h=128&fps_frameref=33